 Which company to book with?
 How much will it cost? and how to get a deal!

 There are lots of companies who now offer package holidays with direct flights from many UK airports to Lapland.
-Some of the major operators include Inghams, Thomson, Thomas Cook, Transun, Newmarket Holidays, Magic of Lapland, Santa’s Lapland and Canterbury Travel.
+Some of the major operators include Inghams, Tui, Thomas Cook, Transun, Newmarket Holidays, Magic of Lapland, Santa’s Lapland and Canterbury Travel.

 Holidays to Lapland are not cheap.
-Prices fluctuate daily but on average for a family of 4 you are looking at costs of £2,000+ for a 3 night stay including flights, accommodation, breakfast and taster activities from the likes of Thomas Cook and Thomson to £3000-£4000+ for all-inclusive packages from specialist companies such as Santa’s Lapland , Nordic Visitor and Canterbury Travel.
+Prices fluctuate daily but on average for a family of 4 you are looking at costs of £2,000+ for a 3 night stay including flights, accommodation, breakfast and taster activities from the likes of Thomas Cook and Tui to £3000-£4000+ for all-inclusive packages from specialist companies such as Santa’s Lapland , Nordic Visitor and Canterbury Travel.

 As well as checking the prices of a Lapland holiday on the websites of the companies mentioned above, it’s also worth checking the prices with the independent travel agents who specialise in Lapland holidays.